 If your roof is damaged by a storm, fire or other disaster, your homeowner’s insurance may cover the cost of replacing it.
 However, in order to ensure you don’t get stuck with the bill, you need to submit a claim timely and efficiently.
 Here’s a look at the roof insurance claim process:

 If possible, as soon as the damage occurs, you should make notes about what happened and when it happened.
-Take pictures of the damage -- take them from windows and the ground rather than climbing onto a damaged roof.
+Take pictures of the roof storm damage.
+Take them from windows and the ground rather than climbing onto a damaged roof.
 Also, go into your attic or crawl space to see if there are any leaks or other signs of damage from the inside.

-Find your insurer's claim number, and call your agent to see if damage to your roof is covered on your policy.
-Make this call as soon as possible after the damage has occurred because there may be a statute of limitations after which damage claims are invalid.
+Find your insurer’s claim number, and call your agent to see if damage to your roof is covered on your policy.
+Make this call as soon as possible after the damage has occurred.
+There may be a statute of limitations after which damage claims are invalid.

 In most cases, your insurer assigns an examiner to look over your case.
 The examiner may ask you to fill out a claims form or provide proof (pictures, etc.) of the damage.
-If the examiner approves the initial claim, he or she assigns a claims adjuster to your claim, and the adjuster prepares a repair estimate.
+If the examiner approves the initial claim, he or she assigns a claims adjuster to your claim.
+From there the adjuster prepares a repair estimate.